aleksei-andreev/Machine-Learning-In-Computer-Vision/README.md

 ### Local testing

-You must have the `pytest` package installed.
-If you don't have it, you may install it:
+The `pytest` and `pytest-cov` packages must be installed to run the testing and generate the coverage report.
+If you don't have them, you may install them:

 ```
     pip install pytest

+    pip install pytest-cov
 ```

 Run the tests by: